AngleProtocol/angle-docs/governance/veANGLE/gauges.md

 {% endhint %}

 {% hint style="info" %}
 Note that gauges can be "killed" after having been whitelisted.
 This requires a DAO vote.
-Rewards that are voted for killed gauges are simply not issued, which means veANGLE voting for killed gauges are not actually providing useful votes.
+Rewards that are voted for killed gauges are simply not issued, which means veANGLE tokens voting for a gauge that has been removed are not actually providing useful votes.
 {% endhint %}

 ## ANGLE Issuance Rate